Ciubix8513/alarms_api/README.md

 api_key : String
 id : u32
 ```
-It disables the repeated alarm with a given id, this endpoint is meant to be pinged manually.
+It disables the repeated alarm with a given id, this endpoint is meant to be called manually.

 ## Config
 All responses are configured using a config, you can generate a sample config by passing a `-g` flag when running the api.